 Our society is strongest when everyone has the chance to lend their voice.

-Millions of Californians, especially those with low incomes, are not engaging in the political system, and their voices are not being heard.
-They don’t feel their vote counts, are cynical about the effectiveness of government, and don’t see how the political system matters in their daily lives.
+Millions of Californians, especially those with low incomes, are not engaging in the political system.
+Their voices are not heard, they don’t feel their vote counts, and are cynical about the effectiveness of government and the political system.
 Our state has the leadership and the know-how to bring all Californians’ voices to the table.

 Our grantmaking focuses on expanding economic and political opportunity for California families and young adults who are working but struggling with poverty, including exploring ways to remove the systemic barriers that prevent too many Californians from achieving financial stability and political influence.
 Our goal is not to go find something new; it is to build on what’s working and find ways to do it even better.